-Trustees: Claire Becker-Gledhill (Chair), Kevin Clarke (Treasurer), Beverley Thomson, Ollie Yeoman, Helen Adams and Tim Whittaker.
+Trustees: Ollie Yeoman (Chair), Claire Becker-Gledhill (past Chair), Kevin Clarke (Treasurer), Beverley Thomson and Tim Whittaker.

-Advisers: Nursery Manager: Dhana Pillai - Admin and Project Coordinator- Rachael Baxter.
+Advisers: Nursery Manager: Rachael Baxter - Admin and Project Coordinator- Rachael Baxter.

-Founding Trustees & advisers: Claire Becker-Gledhill, Kevin Clarke, Beverley Thomson, Tony Perrett, Doug White, Bill Nagle, Dhana Pillai, Helen Hillis and Roger Browne.
+Founding and past Trustees & advisers: Claire Becker-Gledhill, Kevin Clarke, Beverley Thomson, Tony Perrett, Doug White, Bill Nagle, Dhana Pillai, Helen Hillis, Helen Adams and Roger Browne.